Hardware-Aware Quantum Kernel Design Based on Graph Neural Networks: Method

 \subsection{Final training and kernel selection}

 This step aims to identify the most effective quantum kernel for the target classification task.
-Based on the results of \textbf{\textit{Step 2}} and \textbf{\textit{Step 3}}, we select the top-$k$ quantum circuits that jointly exhibit high predicted values of PST and KTA.
-These $k$ circuits are then applied to the target classification task for full training.
-For each selected circuit, the trainable parameters are optimized from scratch using the classical Adam optimizer, while keeping the circuit structure fixed.
-After training, we evaluate the classification accuracy of each circuit on the test set and select the one with the highest accuracy as the final quantum kernel.
+Based on the results of \textbf{\textit{Steps 2--3}}, we select the top-$k$ candidate circuits with high predicted PST and KTA values.
+These circuits are then trained on the target task, where the circuit structure is fixed and only the parameters are optimized from scratch using the Adam optimizer.
+After training, the classification performance of each circuit is evaluated on the test set, and the circuit achieving the highest accuracy is selected as the final quantum kernel.